 Advice available from Tutors and in the self-help leaflets from the University Counselling Service (www.counselling.cam.ac.uk) will be useful, as may be advice from one or more of the following:

 1.2 In order to maintain and enhance the College community, students need to conform to certain standards of behaviour.
-However, it is recognized that the cause of concern regarding fitness to study may include issues relating to a student's health and general well being, where disciplinary action may not be appropriate.
+However, it is recognized that the cause of concern regarding fitness to study may include issues where disciplinary action may not be appropriate.
 The College and University have disciplinary mechanisms in place to deal with students whose behaviour falls outside acceptable standards (see College Dean's Notice and University Regulations).

 1.3 A student's fitness to study may be questioned if health problems are disrupting their own studies or the studies of others, or result in unreasonable demands being placed on staff or other students.
 The College has a duty of care to its community and is bound by health and safety legislation and the Equality Act, which means that it is obliged to take action if a student presents a risk to themselves or to others.

-1.4 The level of risk to himself /herself, other students or others posed by a student will be measured by the use of a risk assessment process, which should be used throughout the procedure to provide a consistent means of assessing the risk to the student, other individuals and the institution.
-This process will be led by the Senior Tutor in close collaboration with health professionals.
+1.4 The level of risk to the student, or to others posed by that student will be measured by the use of a risk assessment process, which should be used throughout the procedure to provide a consistent means of assessing the risk to the student, other individuals and the institution.
+This process will be led by the Senior Tutor, or the Senior Tutor’s nominee, in close collaboration with health professionals.
 Even when no risk is involved, the fact that a student has a problem does not in itself justify or excuse inappropriate behaviour.

 1.5 Once this procedure has been used (at any of the three stages) the behaviour observed will normally be considered under this procedure rather than under a disciplinary procedure.

-1.6 If concerns are raised whilst a student is on authorised study away from Cambridge (e.g. is on a Year Abroad, has leave to Work Away, or is on a placement) the College will discuss with the other institution and the University Department, where appropriate, alternative arrangements that might address any concerns.
+1.6 If concerns are raised whilst a student is on authorised study away from Cambridge (e.g. is on a Year Abroad, has leave to Work Away, or is on a placement) the College will discuss alternative arrangements with the other institution and the University Department, where appropriate.

 2.1 A student's fitness to study may be brought into question as a result of a wide range of circumstances.
 These include (but are not restricted to) the following:

-If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the Senior Tutor and with support services, in particular the University Mental Health Adviser as a first point of contact if appropriate, and consider implementing Stage 1 of the procedure.
+If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the student’s Tutor in the first instance and then the Senior Tutor.
+It may be considered necessary at this point to implement Stage 1 of the procedure.

-3.1 Should preliminary action in terms of support and guidance be unsuccessful, the designated member of College staff should approach the student and explain to them, in a supportive and understanding manner that concerns about their fitness to study have emerged.
-This would ordinarily be their College Tutor but might be a College nurse or other member of the pastoral support team.
+3.1 Should preliminarily action in terms of support and guidance be unsuccessful, the designated member of College staff (this would ordinarily be their College Tutor but might be a member of the Health and Wellbeing Team or other member of the pastoral support team) should approach the student and explain to them, in a supportive and understanding manner, that concerns about their fitness to study have emerged.
 Should the Tutor or other member of staff require advice or guidance on this they should contact the Senior Tutor.

 3.2 The student should be made aware of the precise nature of the behaviour that has caused these concerns to be raised.
-Normally the Tutor, but on occasions the DOS or other staff member will attempt to resolve the matter by informal discussions with the student.
-The student should be given the opportunity to explain their own views on the matter, and be encouraged to think about using one or more of the support services offered by the University.
+Normally the Tutor, but on occasions the Director of Studies or other staff member will attempt to resolve the matter by informal discussions with the student.
+The student should be given the opportunity to explain their own views on the matter, and be encouraged to think about using one or more of the support services offered by the College or the University.
 It may also be appropriate to look into the possibility of applying academic arrangements or support to enable the student to study effectively.

 3.3 It is hoped that in most cases issues can be resolved at this level, and that the student will respond positively, co-operating fully with the process and taking advantage of the support available.
 It may be necessary to obtain independent corroboration as to whether support offered is being taken up.
 The responsibility for providing this will lie with the student.